Unit Disciplinary Policy Overview

 A Formal Investigation is any investigation run by Command Staff or Battalion HQ.
 These investigations are of serious nature and are convened to determine the legitimacy of severe violations in policy.
 Results of a Formal Investigation can be any action up to and including removal from the unit.
 Command Staff and Battalion HQ can pull any investigation to a Formal Investigation and Command Staff can pull any Formal Investigation to be dealt with on their level.

 Unit NCOs and Officers in leadership billets retain the right to issue a formal counseling for minor policy infractions when the leader feels that the infraction does not warrant that of an NJP.
 The counseling will consist of a one on one session between the leader and the individual from which information is passed along with the hopes of preventing the infraction from occurring in the future.
+The NCO or Officer which issues the counseling reserves the ability to have one other NCO or Officer also in a leadership billet to be present as a character witness.

 All Counselings MUST be reported.
 Record of this is made afterwards in the members "notes tab" in PERSCOM so that discipline can be implemented and policy violation can be tracked.
 Search for previous infraction should be done prior to issuing a Counseling.
+The message will include the individual’s NAME, DATE OF OFFENCE, OVERVIEW, and REASON FOR THE COUNSELING.

 Any member who feels that the discipline enacted was done so unfairly or have evidence to provide proving innocence may request an appeal.
 Appeals will be submitted in the form of a written message submitted to the appropriate party (as indicated below) via the forums.
 The message will include the individual’s NAME, DATE OF OFFENCE, OVERVIEW, and REASON FOR THE APPEAL.
 The individual will be contacted and a meeting will be scheduled to review the appeal.
 The appeal will then either be approved or denied and the appropriate action(s) will be taken.
 The group in charge of reviewing the appeal is determined by the group who enacted the investigation.
 The following is a list of disciplinary groups and who the appeal goes to: